csc-training/da-with-r/7_Statistics/1_Statistics.md

 *Remember that in some cases a non-parametric test might be your best option to start with*.
 The steps taken for these are very similar: describe the data, check that the assumptions are met, then go ahead with significance testing.

-**Challenge**

-Discuss in pairs: can you think of examples of data sets where a non-parametric test would be your first choice?

 #### 5. Examples of statistical methods

 We are now ready to learn about some common statistical techniques and how to use them in R. We will start with two parametric methods (*t*-test and linear regression), after which we will move onto the Chi-squared (*χ*<sup>2</sup>) test as an example of a non-parametric method.